No. 17 Cincinnati beats Temple 15-13 for AAC title berth

 Temple: The Owls came in second-to-last in the AAC in rushing and lost five yards on the ground in the first half.
 Jager Gardner failed to get a first down on fourth-and-1 from the Cincinnati 18 in the second half.

 Cincinnati: The Bearcats have struggled offensively in their last two games, a major concern heading into the final week of the regular season.
 The passing game failing to get into a rhythm for the second straight game.
+In the last two games, Ridder is 18 of 43 for 140 yards.

 UP NEXT